diku-dk/futhark/docs/language-reference.rst

 We can also use ``open Vec3`` to bring the names defined by ``Vec3`` into the current scope.
 Multiple modules can be opened simultaneously by separating their names with spaces.
 In case several modules define the same names, the ones mentioned last take precedence.
+The first argument to ``open`` may be a full module expression.

 Named module types are defined as::